Navajo phonology: Peg elements, segment insertion

 All verbs must be at least disyllabic.
-Some verbs may only have a single overt nonsyllabic consonantal prefix or a prefix lacking an onset, or no prefix at all before the verb stem.
+Some verbs may only have a single overt nonsyllabic consonantal prefix, a prefix lacking an onset, or no prefix at all before the verb stem.
 Since all verbs are required to have two syllables, a meaningless prefix must be added to the verb to fulfill the disyllabic requirement.
 This prosodic prefix is known as a peg element in Athabascan terminology (Edward Sapir used the term pepet vowel).
-For example, the verb meaning "she/he/they is/are crying" has the following morphological composition: Ø-Ø-cha where both the imperfective modal prefix and the third person subject prefix are phonologically null morphemes and the verb stem is -cha.
-In order for this verb to be complete a yi- peg element must be prefixed to the verb stem, resulting in the verb form yicha.
-Another examples are verb yishcha ('I'm crying') which is morphologically Ø-sh-cha (Ø- null imperfective modal, -sh- first person singular subject, -cha verb stem) and wohcha ('you [2+] are crying') which is Ø-oh-cha (Ø- null imperfective modal, -oh- second person dual-plural subject, -cha verb stem).
+For example, the verb meaning "she/he/they is/are crying" has the following morphological composition: Ø-Ø-cha, where both the imperfective modal prefix and the third-person subject prefix are phonologically null morphemes and the verb stem is -cha.
+In order for this verb to be complete, a yi- peg element must be prefixed to the verb stem, resulting in the verb form yicha.
+Other examples are the verb yishcha ('I am crying'), which is morphologically Ø-sh-cha (Ø- null imperfective modal, -sh- first-person singular subject, -cha verb stem) and wohcha ('you [2+] are crying'), which is Ø-oh-cha (Ø- null imperfective modal, -oh- second-person dual-plural subject, -cha verb stem).
 The glide consonant of the peg element is y before i, w before o, and gh before a.